 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for police, fire and ambulance dispatchers are expected to decrease by 3% between 2014 and 2024 (www.bls.gov).
-The BLS also reported the median salary of these dispatchers was $38,010 as of May 2015.
-Nevada and the District of Columbia were the two top-paying regions for this profession.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for police, fire and ambulance dispatchers are expected to increase by 6% between 2018 and 2028 (www.bls.gov).
+The BLS also reported the median salary of these dispatchers was $40,660 as of May 2018.
+California and Alaska were the two top-paying states for this profession.